 Sustainability initiatives from SkiStar are exemplified below.

-- Most newly constructed accommodation is located close to the lift systems (Ski-in Ski-out), which reduces car travel at the destinations.
+- SkiStar aims to construct new accommodation close to the lift systems (ski-in ski-out), reducing car travel at the destinations.

-- As far as possible, accommodation is built by local construction companies, using locally sourced, recycled materials.
-Existing vegetation on the land around the buildings is preserved and replanted, and trees in the vicinity are protected during the construction period.
+- When SkiStar develops land, existing vegetation around the buildings is preserved and restored.
+Trees in the vicinity of the buildings are protected during the construction period.

-- Continuous efforts to prevent erosion of the slopes by building dams and planting vegetation.
+- SkiStar works continuously to prevent erosion of the slopes by building dams and planting vegetation.

-- Young people are encouraged to gain their first experience of the world of work.
+- SkiStar is part of young people’s first experience of the world of work.
 Over the past ten years, SkiStar has given over 11,000 young people aged between 18 and 24 the opportunity to gain professional experience.

 - SkiStar’s operations are spread over a wide geographical area, which is why physical meetings are being replaced by telephone, web and video conferences wherever possible.

-- In areas with a district heating network, SkiStar converts own properties from direct electric heating to hydronic heating.
+- In areas with a district heating network, SkiStar’s own properties are being converted from direct electric heating to hydronic heating.

 - Together with other investors, SkiStar operates three biomass heating plants.

-- The purpose of the Swedish foundation Min Stora Dag (My Special Day) is to make wishes come true for seriously ill children.
+- SkiStar donates to the Swedish foundation Min Stora Dag (My Special Day), which makes dreams come true for seriously ill children.
 Several My Special Day wishes have been granted at SkiStar destinations, with the help of volunteers and SkiStar personnel.

-- Stefan's Stuga in Lindvallen – a specially-designed set of accommodation close to the lifts, the purpose of which is to provide a haven where families affected by cancer can relax and spend precious time together.
+- Stefans Stuga in Lindvallen is a specially designed set of accommodation close to the lifts, the purpose of which is to provide a haven where families affected by cancer can relax and spend precious time together.
 Stefans Stuga is an initiative of the Stefan Paulsson Cancer Fund.